 Minimum Energy Efficiency Standards

-The regulations were introduced to improve the quality of private rented buildings in England and Wales and to increase the energy efficiency of the worst performing houses and buildings.
-In addition, these regulations aim to improve the comfort and conditions in private rented homes and reduce fuel poverty.
+Minimum Energy Efficiency Standards (MEES) Regulations were introduced by the government in 2018.
+The regulations were introduced to improve the quality of private rented buildings in England and Wales, to increase the energy efficiency of the worst performing houses and buildings, to improve the comfort and conditions in privately rented homes and reduce fuel poverty.

 What is an EPC?